 Programs are accredited by the Computing, Engineering, Applied and Natural Science, and Engineering Technology Accreditation Commissions of ABET, www.abet.org.
 Accreditation criteria are developed by the accreditation commissions of ABET, in conjunction with the various professional societies.

-The programs leading to the BSEE and BSCptE are accredited by the Engineering Accreditation Commission of ABET.
+The B.S. degree programs in electrical engineering and computer engineering are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

-The programs leading to the BSCS and BACS are accredited by the Computing Accreditation Commission of ABET.
+The B.A. and B.S. degree programs in computer science are accredited by the Computing Accreditation Commission of ABET, www.abet.org.

-The Software Engineering undergraduate program is relatively new and we will be seeking accreditation by the Engineering Accreditation Commission of ABET in 2019.
+The Software Engineering undergraduate program is currently not accredited by any accreditation commission of ABET.
+The Software Engineering program will be seeking initial accreditation by the Engineering Accreditation Commission of ABET, www.abet.org, in 2019.

 Programs and Assessment Processes